Concept of Patent Troll

 What is a Patent Troll?

-A Patent Troll is also known as Non- A practicing entity.
-A Patent Troll is a business or individual who purchases patents from bankrupt or financially precarious organizations in order to profit by levying licensing costs against patent violators.
-After purchasing the patents, the Patent Trolls frequently have no intention of making or selling the items; instead, they just wish to profit from accusations of Infringement.
+A Patent Troll, also known as a non-practising entity, is a business or individual who purchases patents from bankrupt or financially precarious organizations in order to profit by levying licensing costs against patent violators.

 Defend Your Patents And Safeguard Your Business With Our Online Legal Advice.
 Our Company Lawyers Are Experts In Tackling Patent Trolls

-Law governing Patent Troll
+Law Governing Patent Troll

 • It would be important to highlight that the Indian patent law just poses a danger to Patent Trolls’ existence rather than outright forbids their existence.